 The hotel is situated on the main square of a beautiful medieval town, Tábor, one hour south of Prague.
 Tábor played an important role in the Czech Republic.
 Founded in 1420, it is central to one of the most famous periods of the Czech history – the Hussite Movement and Hussite Wars.

 In the 13th Century a castle and small town by the name of Hradišté was established, only to be burned down in 1277.
-In the 14th Century the lords of Sezimovo Ústí built another castle, all that remains of this is the single Kotnov Tower.
-For the next hundred years the settlement evolved into Tábor, named after the biblical Mt.
+In the 14th Century the lords of Sezimovo Ústí built another castle, all that remains of this is the single Kotnov Tower, and over the next hundred years the settlement evolved into Tábor, named after the biblical Mt.
 Tábor.
-The importance of Tábor really began in the spring of 1420 when radical Hussites, followers of jan Huss, made the town their home and military base.
+The importance of Tábor really began in the spring of 1420 when radical Hussites, followers of Jan Hus, made the town their home and military base.

 Jan Hus was born around 1372 in Southern Bohemia to a poor family; he managed to become a teacher at Charles University in Prague, and in 1402 became a preacher.
 He wanted to return to the original doctrines of the Catholic Church; tolerance, humility, and simplicity, and his message of Catholic reform had a great influence and following for the Czechs.
 In 1412, he escaped Prague and took refuge in Sezimovo Ústí, the neighbouring town to Tábor.
 He lived and taught here until 1415 when he was unfairly tried on a charge of heresy at Constance, in present day Germany.
 Although given safe conduct by the Holy Roman Emperor Sigismund, it was ultimately a trap and he was burned at the stake on the 6th of July 1415.
 His death caused mass religious revolt among the Czechs, and sparked a religious upheaval out of which the Hussites movement was formed.